pyscaffold/pyscaffold/docs/index.rst

 .. note::
+   This document refers to the latest version of PyScaffold (v4).
+   Please refer to `v3.3`_ for the previous stable version.
-   PyScaffold 4 is compatible with Python 3.6 and greater.
+   Both versions are compatible with Python 3.6 and greater.

    For legacy Python 2.7 please install PyScaffold 2.5 *(not officially supported)*.